Modelling LAEs in the Epoch of Reionization with OBELISK: emission from simulated galaxies

-Overall, the figure displays a trend of peak separation decreasing with \fescLya in good agreement with expectations from both earlier models (e.g. \citealt{Verhamme_2015}) and observations of low-z LAEs \citep{Yang_2017, Flury_2022b}: the sightlines with very high \fescLya tend to have low peak separations, and sightlines with peak separations above 300 km/s tend to have low \fescLya.
-However, we find that the low separation, low \fescLya corner of the figure is also populated: galaxies with $\fescLya \lesssim 10\%$ have a wide range of possible peak separations, in contrast both with observations and with shell models such as those of \citet{Verhamme_2015} which predict a low \hi column density in lines of sight with low peak separation and in contrast with observational data.
-The same is also true for \fescLyC.
-High \fescLyC sightlines have low peak separation but to low \fescLyC sightlines correspond a large range of peak separations.
+A similar behavior is also seen for \fescLyC.
+High \fescLyC sight lines have low peak separation but low \fescLyC sight lines correspond to a large range of peak separations.
 This implies a relation between \fescLyC and \fescLya, which is confirmed by Figure \ref{fig:lyc_vs_lya}, which shows that an increase in \fescLya corresponds to an increase in \fescLyC, although with some scatter, especially at low \fescLyC.
-This relation is also expected from theory \citep[e.g.][]{Dijkstra_2016, Kimm_2022, Maji_2022} and observations \citep[e.g.][]{Flury_2022b, begley2023connecting}.
-A possible explanation for this scatter between \fescLyC and the \fescLya, and therefore also with the \lya{} peak separation, could be the much more localized emission of the Lyman continuum radiation with respect to the \lya{} radiation, such as that observed in the Sunburst Arc by \citet{Kim_2023}.
-Indeed, they show that non LyC leaking regions of the Sunburst Arc still have substantial \fescLya, of about 13\% and it is therefore not unexpected to have very low \fescLyC while still being able to observe \lya{}.
+This relation is also expected from theory \citep[e.g.,][]{Dijkstra_2016, Kimm_2022, Maji_2022} and observations \citep[e.g.,][]{Flury_2022b, begley2023connecting}.
+A possible explanation for this scatter between \fescLyC and the \fescLya, and therefore also the \lya{} peak separation, could be the much more localized emission of the LyC radiation with respect to the \lya{} radiation, such as that observed in the Sunburst Arc by \citet{Kim_2023}.
+Indeed, they show that non-LyC-leaking regions of the Sunburst Arc still have substantial \fescLya of about 13\%, and it is therefore not unexpected to have very low \fescLyC while still being able to observe \lya{}.